 Or you can download the route cards as pdf files from the links below:

 You can also download a pdf of our Royal Saxon Way Public Transport Map here.

 We are aiming to produce more material to support walkers in the coming months.
 This will be made available through this website .
-In the meantime, if you want to see more pictures of the route and get even more of a sense of what the walk is like and the kind of countryside you will pass through, follow the links below:
+You can download A Secular Pilgrimage and share one couple’s very personal experience of walking the whole route.
+Or you can view the route section by section with pictures and commentary on what the walk is like and the kind of countryside you will pass through by following the links below, :